Code-writter/College-java-workshop/README.md

 ** Problem in c/cpp
 they are system dependent

 to fix this problem

-The Sun Micro System
-by James Gosling
+The Sun Micro System (presently Oracle) by James Gosling

 and maked a language named :- OAK language